UCLH-DHCT/emap/hl7-reader/instructions.md

 ### 2. Configuration and docker
 The `HL7Processor` program reads in parameters from `config.json`.
 To run with docker a copy of this must reside in the `HL7Processor/docker` directory.
 A template can be found in `HL7Processor/example_config.json`.
-You need to state the username and psswords you used to set up the databases.
+You need to state the username and passwords you used to set up the databases.
 If you do not have a password, the password string will simply be `""` in the config file.

 As you will be running the IDS and UDS on your own machine, the "idshost" and "udshost" values are likely to be `host.docker.internal`.
-If that doesn't work, try `127.0.0.1`.Or yo0u can try the en0 value for IP address you get by using the `ifconfig` command.
+If that doesn't work, try `127.0.0.1`.Or you can try the en0 value for IP address you get by using the `ifconfig` command.
 Now say<br>
 	`docker-compose build`<br>
 	`docker-compose up`<br>

-You should then find there are two people added to PERSON table in UDS, and two live hospital visits.<br>
+You should then find there are two people added to PERSON_SCRATCH table in UDS, and two live hospital visits in the PATIENT_VISIT table.<br>
 	`psql INFORM_SCRATCH`
-	`select * from person;`
+	`select * from person_scratch;`
 	`select visitid, hospitalnumber, patientlocation, admissiondate, dischargedate, lastupdated from patient_visit;`

+In this implementation, the PATIENT_VISIT table summarises the visit (start and end) to the hospital.
+However, the BEDVISIT table keeps track of a patient as they move around between beds *within* the hospital.
+Thus if we issue an HL7 transfer message (ADT^A02 - see step 4 below) the patient will still be in the same PATIENT_VISIT entry, but they will have a new BED_VISIT entry to show that they have finished being in one location (which can be an individual bed) and have started being in another.

 ### 3. Add a third admission message to the IDS
 Type: